 The Institute of Floor Covering Inspectors Code of Ethics and Professional Behavior

-Each IFCI Certified Flooring Inspector agrees to maintain and respect the code of ethics and is accountable for his professional behavior.
+Each IFCII Certified Flooring Inspector agrees to maintain and respect the code of ethics and is accountable for his professional behavior.

-The IFCI Code of Ethics and Professional Behaviors are:
+The IFCII Code of Ethics and Professional Behaviors are:

 - The paid inspection report, collected field data and all information obtained from the inspection are not to be shared with anyone other than the commissioning party.
 For certification purposes, information related to the commissioning party, product, and consumer information must be changed or blacked out.

-- IFCI Inspectors are accountable for their work performance and professional behavior.
+- IFCII Inspectors are accountable for their work performance and professional behavior.

 Accountability refers to taking responsibility for ones’ behavior and activity.